morph3us1984/forkfarmdeployer/README.md

 # forkfarmdeployer
 This short script enables you to deploy a farm with ALL Chia forks in a single script.

+ATTENTION:
+You have to put your keys into ~/keys/key.txt
+Because I have 2 keys, also add a ~/keys/pool-key.txt Please make sure if you have Chives or Fishery that you change the paths for this keys aswell:
+I use
+Chives ~/keys/chives-key.txt
+Fishery ~/keys/fishery-key.txt
+Make sure you change this paths to fit your system.

-For further configuration I recommend using forktools*:
+For further configuration after install, I recommend using forktools*:

 https://github.com/Qwinn1/forktools